-End-of-Life Emissions: Traction Battery Emissions (if applicable)
+End-of-Life Emissions: nwpr parts Emissions (if applicable)

 RV: Carbon footprint value for ‘Declared vehicle ‘

-The selected RV (see paragraph 7.9.2) should serve as the baseline for estimating the carbon footprint for the values of the other vehicles, if a declaration is required.
+The selected RV (see paragraph 7.1.2) should serve as the baseline for estimating the carbon footprint for the values of the other vehicles, if a declaration is required.
 These vehicles and the RV shall be members of the same [emission group].